james-nesbitt/launchpadv2/docs/design.md

 2. Provide/Require dependencies to/from other components
 3. Provide Implementation specific code

-Components are core functionality, collected into a cluster and used for building all other functionality.
+Components are core functionality, collected into a project and used for building all other functionality.

 Components work by implementing various Launchpad interfaces, indicating